Ghost Hunting, Spotswood, N.J.

 INFORMATION

-Main Street Spotswood N.J.
-Busy intersection.
-We had no problems at night time while ghost hunting in Spotswood, N.J., but check with the church.
+Main Street, Spotswood, N.J., is a Busy intersection.
+We had no problems at night while ghost hunting in Spotswood, N.J., but check with the church.

 FOOD & DINING